-Supply Chain Finance, which in its purest form provides early payments to suppliers of all stripes and sizes, frees that money to finance growth and investment at every step in the Supply Chain.
+Working capital finance, which in its purest form provides early payments to suppliers of all stripes and sizes, frees that money to finance growth and investment at every step in the supply chain.

-At its most innovative, Supply Chain Finance has helped telecoms companies fund their handset inventory, industrialists to finance the latest in renewable energy technologies and airlines purchase fleets of passenger jets to open the skies to a new generation of travellers.
+At its most innovative, working capital finance deployed by Greensill has helped telecoms companies fund their handset inventory, industrialists to finance the latest in renewable energy technologies and governments to make timely payments to healthcare providers and pharmacies.

 But how does it work?

-Rather than waiting months to be paid, Supply Chain Finance allows suppliers to get paid immediately, especially if the customer who owes them money for goods and services is a large company with a good credit rating.
+Rather than waiting months to be paid, working capital finance allows suppliers to get paid immediately, especially if the customer who owes them money for goods and services is a large company with a good credit rating.